New People Leader Development

 Te whakawhanake | Develop

-Self-paced learning for new people leaders to work through the six development priorities: Mindset, Connect, Purpose, Achieve, Feedback, Develop.
-Work through the guides on your own, at your own pace, with your manager’s support.
-Alternatively, you might choose to meet up with other new people leaders and learn together.
-The six guides make up the complete learning package to help you transition into your new people leader role.
+Work through the guides, at your own pace, with your manager’s support.
+There is the option to complete a 180 assessment, before working at your own pace through all 6 Development & Action Guides – one for each development priority.
+You might also choose to meet up with other new people leaders and learn together.
+The 6 Development and Action guides make up the complete learning package to help you transition into your new people leader role.